-The bank's debt outstanding is described in Note 8, "Bonds and Notes," to the accompanying financial statements.
-The bank's contingent liabilities are described in Note 12, "Commitments and Contingencies," to the accompanying financial statements.
-See also Note 10, "Employee Benefits Plans," with regard to obligations related to employee retirement plans.
+The district's debt outstanding is described in Note 8, "Bonds and Notes," to the accompanying combined financial statements.
+The district's contingent liabilities are described in Note 13, "Commitments and Contingencies," to the accompanying combined financial statements.
+See also Note 11, "Employee Benefit Plans," with regard to obligations related to employee retirement plans.